testophobia/testophobia/README.md

 ## Running Testophobia

-Once installed, you should have the __testophobia__ command available in your PATH.
-If you did not install Testophobia globally, you'll probably want to prepend the __npx__ command when invoking __testophobia__.
+Once installed, you'll be able to run the __testophobia__ command.
+If the command is not working, the npm/yarn __bin__ directory is probably missing from your PATH.
+If you did not install Testophobia globally, you'll want to prepend the __npx__ command when invoking __testophobia__.

 However, first you'll want to configure your project.